tanguylegazon/fh-simulator/THIRD-PARTY-LICENSES.md

 This project is licensed under the terms of the [Mozilla Public License Version 2.0](LICENSE).
-However, this project includes third-party components, which are distributed under their own respective licenses.
+However, this project includes third-party materials, which are distributed under their own respective licenses.

-# List of third-party components
+# List of third-party materials

 - [cocoutbm's Frequency Hopping Simulator](#frequency-hopping-simulator-original-project) *(Original Project)*
 - [Tailwind Labs' Heroicons v2.2.0](#heroicons-v220)